SenanS/Technical-Blog/_posts/2024-01-05-Dopamine-Box.md

 Trying to achieve the highest signal gain while minimising the noise was an interesting process.

 ### Probability Distributions for Happiness Contributions
-The most enjoyable part of this project was creating a state dependant probability distribution to play the 5 categories of feedback sound.
 <aside><p>
     The five categories were
     <ul>